khakhalin/notes/keywords/git.md

     * "Always merge" may be a messy option, but it's the safest one for unexperienced teams ([ref](https://www.atlassian.com/git/articles/git-team-workflows-merge-or-rebase))
     * For example, it means that new commits in master should never be introduced into a development branch using rebase, as it would duplicate them.
 Rebase is only tolerable if commits are moved from "more temporary" branches towards "less temporary", or it will result in a horrible mess.
 * Bad: If you have a conflict, you'll see contradicting commits (one adding something, the other one reverting this something back).
 Which will be quite hard to clean up.
 (But you can always do `git regabse --abort` and merge instead)
 * Bad: never use rebase on public branches, as rebasing rewrites history, and if somebody is synchronized with this branch, they'll get a weird conflict of histories.
-The only way to use it with remote branches is with hard-pushing at the end (rewriting the remote branch), which is of course an extreme measure (and often forbidden anyways).
+The only way to use it with remote branches is with force-pushing at the end (rewriting the remote branch), which is a bit of an extreme measure (and often forbidden anyways).
 [1](https://www.atlassian.com/git/tutorials/merging-vs-rebasing), [2](https://medium.com/@porteneuve/getting-solid-at-git-rebase-vs-merge-4fa1a48c53aa), [3](http://gitready.com/advanced/2009/02/11/pull-with-rebase.html)

 Other interesting uses:
 * `git rebase --onto [target_branch] [list of branches]` - allows advanced tree manipulation that I don't understand for now: [1](https://git-scm.com/docs/git-rebase) 🔥